 Think you can prevent another “back attack” by staying in your comfy chair?
 Think again.
-The truth is that aerobic exercise that gets the body moving and heart pumping is better for back pain sufferers than being sedentary, according Interventional Pain Management Specialist Dr. Kaliq Chang, of Atlantic Spine Center.
+The truth is that aerobic exercise that gets the body moving and the heart pumping is better for back pain sufferers than being sedentary, according to Interventional Pain Management Specialist Dr. Kaliq Chang, of Atlantic Spine Center.

 It’s a common misconception that cardio isn’t back-friendly and that those with spinal problems shouldn’t exercise, Dr. Chang says.
 While certain high-impact cardio exercises don’t mix well with back pain – including running, weight-lifting or hard cycling – the vast majority of vigorous movement can only help most of those with a history of back pain.

-“Research shows that moving our bodies energetically on a regular basis offers a host of benefits that not only don’t worsen back pain, but ease it and even prevent future episodes,” explains Dr. Chang, an interventional pain management specialist.
+“Research shows that moving our bodies energetically on a regular basis offers a host of benefits that not only don’t worsen back pain but ease it and even prevent future episodes,” explains Dr. Chang, an interventional pain management specialist.
 “We encourage those with lingering back issues to seek opportunities to gently but robustly move their bodies to help their spines.”

 Why is cardio beneficial to the spine?
 Dr. Chang says it boils down to these key ripple effects:

 - Promotes blood flow all over the body, bringing oxygen and nutrients to the spine in greater abundance.